ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 Updating a note is very similar:

-- POST to the `/user-tasting-notes/:id` endoint with a payload of the note, where `:id` is the `note.id`.
+- POST to the `/user-tasting-notes/:id` endpoint with a payload of the note, where `:id` is the `note.id`.
 - That endpoint will return the posted object as save by the backend.
 As such, we need to:
   - Update that object within the `notes.value` array (find the index of it by ID, then replace the object).
   - Return the new object.